na-na-hi/renget/archive/qewdu.md

 CH0205 = Swimsuit Koharu
 CH0209 = "Swimsuit" Hanako
 CH0210 = Swimsuit Hinata
+CH0211 = Bunny Toki
 CH0215 = Swimsuit Miyako
 CH0217 = Swimsuit Saki
 CH0218 = Swimsuit Miyu
 CH9999 = Miku

-Anyone else not listed can be found by searching the character's name within the game's files or has not been added to this list yet.

-## NPCS
+## Chibi NPCS
 Kaito_Trinity_HG = Akira
 Police_Valkyrie_SG = Shotgun Cop Mob
 Komakaze_Helmet_SG = Rabu
 EN0002_Mesh = Shiroko (Terror)

+Anyone else not listed can be found by searching the character's name within the game's files or has not been added to this list yet.
+These are the ones I have looked into so far.